dspeyer/ritualEngine/widgets/Histogram.md

   * xaxes: X axes labels, a list of:
      * x: Where to put the label, again a percentage
      * v: Value the label corresponds to, drawn as text
-  * initiatives: List of initiatives which have not gone yet

 ## Subpaging

-We use number of not-yet-gone initiatives as a subpage.
-This is needed to get startup working.
+We use number of images as a subpage.
+It may not actually be needed.